 - Individuals hospitalized with an injury and previously arrested for firearms or violence were 13 times more likely to be arrested again within the next five years.

-- Individuals hospitalized for a firearm injury were 30 times more likely to be re-hospitalized for another firearm injury than people admitted to the hospital for non-injury reasons.
+- Individuals hospitalized for a firearm injury were 30 times more likely to be re-hospitalized for another firearm injury than people admitted to the hospital for non-firearm injury reasons.

-- Individuals hospitalized with a firearm injury were 11 times more likely to die from gun violence within the next five years than people admitted for non-injury reasons.
+- Individuals hospitalized with a firearm injury were 11 times more likely to die from gun violence within the next five years than people admitted for non-firearm injury reasons.

-Interventions with this relatively small number of individuals have the potential to reduce their high risk of recidivism, and reduce firearm violence in the city.
+Interventions with this relatively small number of individuals have the potential to reduce their high risk of recidivism, and reduce firearm violence in Seattle.
 The Alliance for Gun Responsibility is now helping to expand this research into a new study into the best means for intervening with these high-risk communities to reduce their risk of becoming victims of gun violence.